Split Suburban Railway: 2018

 A new study on the proposed Split-Kastela-Airport-Trogir railway was published in the railway engineering journal in June 2018.
 It probed into the feasibility of two options: either linking the Split airport/Trogir with the existing M604 railway from Kaštel Stari (8 km track) on far west end of the urban area or from Kaštel Sućurac, very close to Split proper (12.6k.
 The latter would effectively create a proper suburban rail line connecting the entire Kastela area with Split, airport, and Trogir.
 The former would cost around 100-150 million euros, while the latter would cost 230-280 million due to the longer track and the route complexity (a tunnel underneath the D-8 road).

-At a July 19 on-site meeting with the Split area mayors and the state secretary for transport, the CEO of Croatian Railwyays-Passenger Transport declared the opening of the new stations on the existing track (Split-H.B.Z., Split-Dujmovača, and Solin-Širine) to be the first step to follow.
+At a July 19 on-site meeting with the Split area mayors and the state secretary for transport, the CEO of HŽ Putnički prijevoz declared the opening of the new stations on the existing track (Split-H.B.Z., Split-Dujmovača, and Solin-Širine) to be the first step to follow.
 CR will draft the studies and necessary documents for the new line and new stations (Sv.
 Kajo, Kaštel Lukšić, Rudine, and Split Airport) in parallel.
 The feasibility study will be financed by the EU competitiveness and cohesion fund.
 The path of the new extended track and the point where it will branch off from the existing Split-Knin-Zagreb railway is yet to be defined.
 Split mayor emphasized the need to refurbish the railway infrastructure not only for the suburban traffic, but also for the more efficient railway link between Central Europe and Zagreb, and Split and Dalmatia.

 On September 30, Split county prefect commented that the renovation and reconstruction of the existing M604 line section Split-Kastel Stari (Rudine) would commence already in 2019, with the construction of the link between the M604 and Split Airport / Trogir starting in 2021.
 This would imply the preference for the simpler solution instead of the new line running through/underneath Kastela proper.
 In November, a Kastela-based NGO came in favour of the new track through Kastela proper due to its commuting nature.